KhronosGroup/3DC-Asset-Creation/asset-creation-guidelines/RealtimeAssetCreationGuidelines.md

 <strong>Triangles</strong> - glTF stores mesh data as triangles only and unlike authoring formats, does not support quads or ngons.

+<strong>Vertices</strong> - glTF stores meshes as single-indexed data; vertices are split on export if they contain more than one of each type of mesh data (texture coordinates, normals, materials, etc.).

-<strong>Vertex Normals</strong> - Can be edited to control how sharp triangle edges appear and face-weighted normals can be used to improve the look of rounded edges, such as bevels.
+<strong>Vertex Normals</strong> - Can be edited to control whether triangle edges appear sharp, and face-weighted normals can be used to improve the look of rounded edges such as bevels.

 <strong>Mesh Instancing</strong> - Elements within a model that share the same geometry, such as wheels on a car, can reference a single copy of that data, improving performance.
 There are some considerations to be aware of, such as conflicting baked ambient occlusion values.